JetBrains/kotlin-web-site/docs/topics/competitive-programming.md

 There is no need to handle the case of misformatted input in competitive programming.
 In competitive programming, an input format is always precisely specified and the actual input cannot deviate from the input specification in the problem statement.
-That's what the null-assertion operator `!!` essentially does &mdash;
-it asserts that the input string is present and throws an exception otherwise.
+That's what the null-assertion operator `!!` essentially does — it asserts that the input string is present and throws an exception otherwise.
 Likewise, the [String.toInt()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/to-int.html).